zulip/zulip/templates/zerver/help/view-an-image-at-full-size.md

 Clicking it will open a lightbox modal with varying options depending on the media type.

+!!! tip ""
+    You can also view an image by pressing `v` on a selected message.

 ![full-size](/static/images/help/full-size.png)

 Images can be opened in new tabs by clicking the **Open** button at the top